If you walk on city streets each day, there’s a good chance that you’re strolling over miles of underground sewer pipeline.

 It also helps you to create more effective cleaning schedules by emphasizing problem areas before you clean.
 That leads us to the next reason: ROI.

 The best value for your money

 With the clearest, most concise data available, you receive actionable intelligence that allows you to make critical decisions regarding your system.
-In addition, MSI can be done prior to cleaning, which greatly reduces cleaning costs by knowing accurate debris volumes ahead of cleaning.
-A win-win situation for your total budget.
+In addition, if you perform an MSI prior to cleaning, you’ll obtain highly accurate debris volumes, which reduces both cleaning and opportunity costs (labor) overall.

-The cost of a traditional CCTV inspection is comparable to MSI when looking at the complete inspection picture.
-With RedZone’s inspect-to-clean methods, the money saved by inspecting 75% (on average) of a system, during the initial inspection phase, without cleaning, makes the slightly higher MSI deployment cost well worth the investment.
+Overall, the cost of a traditional CCTV inspection is comparable to MSI when looking at the complete inspection picture.
+However, with RedZone’s inspect-to-clean methods, the money saved by inspecting 75% (on average) of a system during the initial inspection phase, without cleaning, makes the slightly higher MSI deployment cost well worth the investment.